projectgus/digitalIOPerformance/README.md

 # Known Shortcomings

-* No ARM support, definitely won't work on the Arduino Due.
+* No ARM support, does nothing at all on the Arduino Due.

 # Internal Workings